 (P:S Depending on the length of your visa, you are required to have a return ticket.
 I didn’t know this and it almost cost me dearly.
 I had to buy a return ticket right there on my phone and present the confirmatory email.
 If your travel visa is less than 6 months, you must have a return ticket before you leave.)
 Oh, and if you are a first traveller, please keep your passport in your hand luggage and not your Check-in luggage.

 Certificates and Transcripts

 Laptop, Camera, Bluetooth headphones and my Power-bank will also be in my backpack.
 Personally, I never check in electronics worth more than N20,000 if I can help it.
-You just never know what will happen in that backroom in the airport.
-Those tiny padlocks and number locks on zips are the best you can do, but I will tell you categorically that they do not protect your property from skillful, experienced thieves.
+You just never know what will happen in that back room in the airport.
+Those tiny padlocks and number locks on zips are the best you can do, but I will tell you categorically that they do not protect your property from skilful, experienced thieves.
 Only a matter of seconds and your stuff is gone.

 I always travel in my Nike running shoes with an additional pair of Ballet flats in my suitcase.
 I can’t express how important it is to be comfortable during international travel.
 You can’t drag heavy suitcases to and from the airport, train or bus station; all while on heels?
 Travelling with any more shoes proved challenging for me.
 They seem to take up too much space.